Today’s awesome “music-talk” topic: direct boxes (aka di boxes).

 At its core, the direct box has ONE fundamental purpose:

-To convert a hi-z unbalanced instrument signal into a low-z balanced mic signal.
+- To convert a hi-z unbalanced instrument signal from your guitar/bass into a low-z balanced mic signal.

-In both cases, direct boxes have the added benefit of allowing you to send guitar signals over much longer distances without gathering noise.
+In both cases, direct boxes have the added benefit of allowing you to split guitar signals over much longer distances without gathering noise.

 - Active DI’s require a power supply